Constraining black hole parameters with the precessing jet nozzle of M87*: Spherical orbits

+for the ISSO.
+Note that these quantities, angular momentum $l$, energy $E$, and Carter constant $Q$, are related with the spherical radius $r$.

-By considering various values of the black hole spin, we present the radius, angular momentum, energy, and Carter constant in Fig. \ref{ppQOISCO}.
+By considering various values of the black hole spin, we present the radius, angular momentum, energy, and Carter constant in Fig. \ref{ppQOISCO} by numerically solving the conditions (\ref{isc}).
 Dashed and solid curves correspond to prograde and retrograde orbits, respectively.
-It is evident that the angular momentum, energy, and Carter constant exhibit similar behaviors to those observed in the stable circular orbit depicted in Fig. \ref{ppQzeta}.
-From the observations in Fig. \ref{RISCO}, it is evident that the radius of the prograde ISCO is consistently smaller than 6$M$ and increases as the tilt angle $\zeta$ increases.
-Conversely, for retrograde ISCOs with a non-zero black hole spin, their radii decrease with the increasing of $\zeta$.
-Notably, when $\zeta$ reaches certain critical values, the radius of the retrograde ISCO becomes smaller than 6$M$, which corresponds to the scenario of a Schwarzschild black hole.
-This behavior may be linked to the non-monotonic behavior of the Carter constant, as illustrated in Fig. \ref{QOISCO}.
-Importantly, this characteristic of the radius differs significantly from that of equatorial ISCOs.
+It is evident that the angular momentum, energy, and Carter constant exhibit similar behaviors to those observed in the stable spherical orbit depicted in Fig. \ref{ppQzeta}.
+From the observations in Fig. \ref{RISCO}, it is evident that the radius of the prograde ISSO is consistently smaller than 6$M$ and increases as the tilt angle $\zeta$ increases.
+Conversely, for retrograde ISSOs with a non-zero black hole spin, their radii decrease with the increasing of $\zeta$.
+This is exactly consistent with the result of Fig. 5 of Ref. \cite{Kopacek}.
+Since the energy and angular momentum of the ISSOs are not respectively given, we will not discussed them here.
+More importantly, when $\zeta$ reaches certain critical value, the radius of the retrograde ISSO becomes smaller than 6$M$, which corresponds to the scenario of a Schwarzschild black hole.
+This result has not been observed in Ref. \cite{Kopacek}, and provides us with a substructure of the ISSOs.
+It is natural to conjecture that this behavior may be linked to the non-monotonic behavior of the Carter constant, as illustrated in Fig. \ref{QOISCO}.
+By taking $\zeta=\pi/2$ in Fig. \ref{QOISCO}, we find the Carter constant decreases with the black hole spin.
+This confirms the result given in Ref. \cite{Kopacek} for the innermost stable polar orbit.
+Obviously, this pattern of the radius differs significantly from that of the equatorial ISCOs.

+On the other hand, the dependency of the orbits is also worth studying.
+From Fig. 4 of Ref. \cite{Kopacek}, one observes that for different Carter constant corresponding to the tilt angle, the radius of ISSOs coincides at 6$M$ for $a$=0.
+This indicates the dependency.
+However, for $a$=0, the black hole is exactly the Schwarzschild one possessing an ISCO at 6$M$.
+So this is induced by the spherical symmetry of black hole.
+From Fig. \ref{RISCO}, we observe that there may exist a dependency of the ISSOs at certain radius for the retrograde case with different black hole spin.
+After a detailed numerical calculation, we find these dashed curves coincide at $r/M$=6.23, 6.28, and 6.43, respectively.
+This indicates that there exists no such dependency for the ISSOs.